 Android or iPhone users can download the free Avenza app HERE

 To access the Rig Street Summer Trails map:

-Open Avenza, click the plus (+) sign, select from your downloaded files with the "From Device Storage” option OR click the options below:
+Open Avenza, click the plus (+) sign, select from your downloaded files with the "From Device Storage” option.

 The CTI group includes members from Bighorn Heritage ATV Society, Alberta Environment and Parks (AEP), Alberta Energy Regulator (AER), National Trails Coalition (NTC), Clearwater County, Sundre Forest Products, Husky, Keyera, Shell, Apache as well as local citizens.
 They have joined forces to: